arghyadeep99/MedicalSystem/MedicalSystem/README.md

 16. Click on the Submit button and the system will send the transaction.

-17. If the transaction is successful, Metamask will provide a success status windows.
+17. If the transaction is successful, Metamask will provide a success status window.

 18. Please note, the browser may need a refresh for MetaMask to connect to the smart contract.
 Press F5 on the keyboard to refresh.